MuthuVega/trading_pytest_selenium_testing/README.md

-# trading_pytest_selenium_testing
+# OANDA trading testing using pytest and selenium
-Oanda trading using pytest and selenium
+OANDA trading testing using pytest and selenium

+### Requirements

+`pip install -r requirements.txt`